 10.1 We will only use and share your information where it is necessary for us to carry out our lawful business activities.
 Your information may be shared with and processed by members of the Money and Pensions Service (MaPS).

 - The Money Advice Service (MAS) (inc. Financial Capability Strategy for the UK (FinCap))

 - Pension Wise

-- develop, test, monitor and review the performance of services, internal systems and security arrangements offered by The Money and Pensions Service;
+- develop, test, monitor and review the performance of services, internal systems and security arrangements offered by MaPS

-- let you know about opportunities to take part in PR activities such as FinCap Week; Talk Money Week or What Works Funding.
+- let you know about opportunities to take part in PR activities such as FinCap Week; Talk Money Week or What Works Funding; and

-- share personal information within the Money and Pensions Service Group for administrative purposes, such as sharing contact details, so we can get in touch with you; and
+- share personal information within the MaPS Group for administrative purposes, such as sharing contact details, so we can get in touch with you; and

 - run surveys and market research.